apache/trafficcontrol/docs/source/admin/quick_howto/dnssec.rst

 		Confirmation Modal

 #.
 Input the required information (reasonable defaults should be generated for you).
-When done, click on the green 'Generate' button.:
+When done, click on the green :guilabel:`Generate` button.

-	.. note:: Depending upon the number of Delivery Services in the CDN, generating DNSSEC keys may take several seconds.
+	.. note:: Depending upon the number of :term:`Delivery Service`\ s in the CDN, generating DNSSEC keys may take several seconds.

 	.. figure:: dnssec/04.png
 		:width: 50%